christianmbonet/documentationREADME/README.md

 }
 ```

-A POST request should return the following:
+For the example above, the POST request should return the following:

 ```
-successfully added transaction #: 1, in the amount of 30 to: francis
+successfully added transaction #: 2, in the amount of 30 to: francis
 ```

 #### DELETE